-Well it turns out that being obsessed with dinosaurs is actually a good thing!
+Well, it turns out that being obsessed with dinosaurs is actually a good thing for kids intelligence!

 Stegosaurus in the sandpit?
 Diplodocus lunch box?
 House overrun with all things dinosaur?
 Don’t despair.
 According to Psychology Spot, being intensely interested in something is a positive thing.
 Being motivated to learn a lot about a single topic, like dinosaurs, is actually boosting your child’s intellectual development and equipping them with many positive tools for later in life.

 So why is having such an intense interest good for kids’ intelligence?
 Well apparently wanting to know a lot about a topic helps your child develop strategies to deal with new situations and problems throughout their lives, by asking questions, looking for answers and asking for help when needed.

 An investigation carried out at the universities of Indiana and Wisconsin proved that intense interests are highly beneficial for the intellectual development of children.

 In practice, this type of interests, especially those that demand a conceptual domain as is the case of dinosaurs, not only make that the child have more knowledge about a certain subject but also enhance perseverance, improve attention and enhance skills of complex thinking as the processing of information.
 It has also been proven that linguistic skills are significantly improved and are an indicator of high understanding.– Psychology Spot

 Diving deeply into a topic like dinosaurs also improves your child’s attention and perseverance in finding out more about it.
 This obsession can also help your child’s problem solving, complex thinking and information processing skills.
 Best of all, it makes them passionate about learning new things.